bjatkin/minesweeper/README.md

   - [x] mock a power up unlock screen

 ## bugs
+  - [ ] powerups look fully charged even when they are not.
+The last row of pixels should not be drawn in until the power up is 100% charged or it feels bad
-  - [ ] when you use the ESC key to exit the pause menu it dosen't work if you entered the menu using the mouse
+  - [x] when you use the ESC key to exit the pause menu it dosen't work if you entered the menu using the mouse
-  - [ ] cat / tidal wave power ups are not getting re-uped after rechargeing?? (verify this)
+  - [x] cat / tidal wave power ups are not getting re-uped after rechargeing?? (verify this)
-  - [ ] shuffel seems to still be a little bit buggy?? (verify this)
+  - [x] shuffel seems to still be a little bit buggy?? (verify this)